|Text on Button||GREATER CLEVELAND BICENTENNIAL COMMISSION 1776 1976|

 Black text above and below an illustration on a cream background.
 The center has a red, white, and blue star with a light blue outline of a city skyline behind the star.
 The bicentennial dates are to the upper left of the illustration in light blue text.

-The Cleveland Bicentennial Commission was established in October 1992 in celebration of the 200th anniversary of Moses Cleveland’s arrival at Cuyahoga River on July 22, 1976.
-This commission strives to encourage the widest possible involvement of the people of Greater Cleveland in the bicentennial celebration to have citizens feel welcomed in the pride and commemoration of Cleveland’s history and future.
+In October 1992, the Cleveland Bicentennial Commission was established in celebration of the 200th anniversary of Moses Cleveland’s arrival at Cuyahoga River on July 22, 1976.
+This commission was created to encourage the widest possible involvement of the people of Greater Cleveland in the bicentennial celebration to have citizens feel welcomed in the pride and commemoration of Cleveland’s history and future.

 The United States Bicentennial was a series of celebrations during the mid-1970s that paid tribute to the historical events of the development of the United States as an independent republic.
-The Bicentennial culminated with the 200th anniversary of the Declaration of Independence on July 4, 1976.
-It serves as an important event in commemoration of the American Revolution.
+The bicentennial culminated with the 200th anniversary of the Declaration of Independence on July 4, 1976.

 Case Western Reserve University. (n.d.).
 Cleveland Bicentennial commission.
 Retrieved July 23, 2021, from https://case.edu/ech/articles/c/cleveland-bicentennial-commission